Visiting the Canola Fields in York

 The best place to see canola flowers in Perth is take a trip to see the canola fields in York.

 The small historic town of York is about 1.5 hours drive east of Perth.
-The drive is very scenic, with rolling fields of farmland along the way.
-You will see a lot of canola fields on the drive on the way to York.
+The drive is very scenic, with rolling fields of farmland along the way – you are bound to see a lot of canola fields on the drive on the way to York!

 The three golden rules of visiting the canola fields York are to;